Mykonos before the sleeping beauty

-- Mykonos before its slumber
+- Mykonos before the sleeping beauty

 - Mykonos: Just an exclusive party island in the Mediterranean or more?